 Sunbeds increase your risk of skin cancer and we recommend that you don't use them.

 The sun produces a range of types of radiation.
 There are also other types of radiation we are exposed to, such as X-rays in medical tests and natural radon from the environment.
-There is information about these in the causes and cancer section of CancerHelp UK.
+There is information about these in the causes and cancer section.
 There is also more about reducing your exposure to possible cancer causing substances at work.

 Question about cancer?
 Contact our information nurse team